How To Get PADI® Certified in the Caribbean - Within 48 Hours!

 Learn about necessary equipment

 Learn about necessary equipment and whether it will be provided at your facility of choice.
-Rest assure, may you decide to take on your PADI® certification at one of the Sandals resorts, everything you need is included.
+Rest assured, may you decide to take on your PADI® certification at one of the Sandals resorts, everything you need is included.

 With state-of-the-art Newton Dive Boats, PADI® Certified staff members, and unparalleled dive locations, Sandals has been voted one of the Top 5 Dive Operations in the Western Hemisphere by PADI®.